THE MEANINGS OF MASKS

 — Graham M. Jones, Associate Professor of Anthropology

 SERIES | THE MEANINGS OF MASKS

 As The Washington Post has reported, "at the heart of the dismal US coronavirus response" is a "fraught relationship with masks."
-With this series of commentaries — inspired by ideas from Associate Professor of Literature Sandy Alexandre — MIT faculty explore the myriad historic, creative, and cultural meanings of masks.
-One common denominator: that in this pandemic era, wearing a mask means: "I care about you."
-We hope these insights offer our fellow Americans more ways to appreciate protective masking — currently a primary way to contain the Covid-19 pandemic.
+With this series of commentaries — inspired by ideas from Associate Professor of Literature Sandy Alexandre — MIT faculty explore the myriad historic, creative, and cultural meanings of masks, offering new ways to appreciate and practice protective masking — currently a primary way to contain the Covid-19 pandemic.

 Graham M. Jones is a Associate Professor of anthropology and MacVicar Faculty Fellow at MIT.
 He is a cultural and linguistic anthropologist who explores how people use language and media to not only share knowledge, but also to imbue it with meaning and value.
 SHASS Communications spoke with him in late June 2020.